If you look up the term "antioxidant" on pubmed, you get around 423,000 papers. And that number will continue to climb each week.

 We have around a dozen researchers and physicians check the reviews, and try our hardest to give an objective perspective.
 Hundreds upon hundreds of hours go into each issue.

-Reading ERD will put you several steps ahead of most anyone interested in nutrition and supplementation.
+Reading NERD will put you several steps ahead of most anyone interested in nutrition and supplementation.
 Not even nutrition researchers (and certainly not physicians) have the time to find the most important trials each month, read the full text, and get the perspective of a variety of experts on each one.

 And knowledge is power -- not just for your own health, but for your friends and family.